lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

 We are using a resolution 512, for which the simulation takes around half an hour to run.
 We do not perform a resolution convergence analysis explicitly here, but we have verified that the simulation has pretty much converged at the resolution of 512.
 Even higher resolutions could be used for slightly better convergence, but that would take longer to run.

 Finally, we can run the simulation.
-We pass out custom functions for measuring the Poynting vector, testing output intensity stability, and testing if the simulation is done to the simulation as follows:
+We pass our custom functions for measuring the Poynting vector, testing output intensity stability, and testing if the simulation is done to the simulation as follows:

 .. code-block:: python